ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 In these cases measurements (e.g., a hash or digests) are stored in a protected or shielded environment (e.g., TEEs or TPMs) on these systems itself.

-After finishing a high assurance boot sequence, these measurements about fundamental firmware are retrieved after-the-fact from their shielded locations and are required to be compared to reference values that are part of Reference Integrity Measurements (RIMs).
+After finishing a high assurance boot sequence, these measurements about foundational firmware are retrieved after-the-fact from shielded locations and must be compared to reference values that are part of Reference Integrity Measurements (RIMs).

 A verifying system appraising the integrity of a high assurance boot sequence must identify, locate, retrieve, and authenticate corresponding RIMs.